 - No out of subject or irrelevant questions used in the survey forms.

-Extra tip: When subscribing for a survey website, try to avoid using your personal or work email.
+Best practice: When you establish a new account at a survey panel, try to avoid using your personal or work email address.
 This can save you the hassle of trying to protect your personal information online.

 2. Check the Site Settings

 You’re supposed to find a button or a link in one of the corners of your account page on the website.
-It should say something like “remove account” or “delete my account”.
+This should be either at the top of the page or at the bottom of the page.
+The link should say something like “remove Survey Junkie account” or “delete my Survey Club account”.